 The online world is turning the tide on spam.
 In the end, people will stop sending spam because it stops working.
 Do your part: never buy from a spammer.
 When your business seeks out technology companies with which to work, only choose those with a staunch anti-spam stance.

-Spam has a long history in both the food and e-mail sectors.
-This year, Hormel Foods opened a real-world museum dedicated to SPAM.
-While the museum does feature the Monty Python SPAM Skit, there’s no word yet on an unsolicited commercial e-mail exhibit.
+Spam has a long history in both the food and email sectors.
+Hormel Foods actually has a real-world museum dedicated to SPAM.
+While the museum does feature the Monty Python SPAM Skit, there’s no word yet on an unsolicited commercial email exhibit.
 But, if all upstanding netizens work together, Hormel’s ham in a can will far outlive the Internet plague that is UCE.